 How long we keep your personal information.

-For information on how long we retain your records please access the data retention policy on the college website.
+For information on how long we retain your records please access the data retention policy under the reports and policies section of the website.

 How we share your personal information.

 We will share the personal information that you give us with the following organisations for educational purposes:

 Parents and/or Guardians: to invite students, parents and/or guardians to course interviews, college open evenings, college twilight events and future college events.

 Local Schools: to assist local schools to monitor their school leavers and their potential educational next step.

 Careers South West: to assist Careers South West in monitoring school leavers activity and potential NEET (Not in Education, Employment and Training) students.

 Local Education Authorities: to assist local education authorities to monitor current year school leavers and potential NEET (Not in Education, Employment and Training) students.

 Social Services: to assist local social services agencies to monitor potentially vulnerable current year school leavers and potential NEET (Not in Education, Employment and Training) students.